-The same protocol as followed for the pre-construction monitoring will be used to determine impacts to use of the habitat by turtles.
-Monitoring will be completed beginning the first spring following the completion of the construction works and will continue for an additional 2 years (total of 3 years of post-monitoring).
+The same protocol as followed for the pre-construction monitoring were used to determine impacts to use of the habitat by turtles.
+Monitoring began the first spring following the completion of the construction works and will continue for an additional 2 years (total of 3 years of post-monitoring).
 A report outlining the findings will be provided to MNRF by the end of that year.